ckormanyos/real-time-cpp/examples/chapter10_09/readme.md

 # Application Description

-The same Pi Spigot algorithm is used yet again in the same form as has been used in
+The same Pi Spigot algorithm is used yet again in this example.
+It can be found in identically the same form as that which has been used in Examples Chapter10_08 and 10_08a.
-Examples Chapter10_08 and 10_08a.
-The single-board computer is operated OS-less in _bare-metal_ mode with no input or output device.
+The single-board computer is operated
+OS-less in _bare-metal_ mode with no input or output device.
 Real-time afficicionados will relish the eloquent, efficient manually-written startup sequence and memory-access optimization code.
 A skinny MCAL layer provides the needed peripheral abstractions for timer, port I/O driver, etc.

-A port expander chip of type
-Microchip(R) MCP23S17 provides additional
-digital input/output pins for the necessary connections to the display and a second blinking LED.
-A software SPI driver is used to communicate with the port expander.

 The application exercises consecutive, back-to-back
 <img src="https://render.githubusercontent.com/render/math?math=100,001">